Getting Started - The Role of the Primary Care Network Manager

 This repository of key resources and prompts is ideal for PCN’s creating an induction plan for their new network manager or for a network manager recently in post.

-The Network Agreement will support how networks set out to work together – the requirements and principles: Network Contract DES Mandatory Network Agreement
+The initial Network Agreement that supported how networks were set out to work together can be found here: Network Contract DES Mandatory Network Agreement

 Need help with workforce planning and recruitment finances?
 The PCN Workforce Planning Template has supporting information to guide you on how to use it.